LwSyBER/CFTX/README.md

 - the red fluorescence (590/635 nm) representing the quantity of messenger RNA thanks to the malachite green aptamer encoded on the reporter plasmid
 - the green fluorescence (485/528 nm) representing the quantity of protein thanks to the deGFP encoded on the reporter plasmid

-The aim of this experiment was to optimise the buffer for cell-free mRNA production.
-To achieve this, an active learning algorithm was used to suggest at each iteration (1 plate = 1 iteration) the next most interesting buffer compositions to be tested.
-The initialization was done by a Latin hypercube sampling algorithm (plate 0), and the active learning corresponds to plates 1 to 10.
-This result was obtained (20-fold improvement in the mRNA quantity) and in the process we collected a large dataset that could be exploited.
+The aim of this experiment was to optimize the buffer for cell-free mRNA production using an active learning approach.
+At each iteration (one plate per iteration), the algorithm suggested the most informative buffer compositions to test.
+The process was initialized using Latin hypercube sampling (plate 0), followed by 10 rounds of active learning (plates 1 to 10).
+This strategy led to a 20-fold increase in mRNA yield.

-A total of 650 different buffer compositions were tested overall:
+A total of 653 different buffer compositions were tested overall:
 ![image](https://github.com/user-attachments/assets/d80b2178-7cbc-4462-8b69-a56bf60c7db6)

-## Inputs
+## INPUT
 ### Raw data
 The dataset is provided as .xlsm Excel files, with one file per plate.
 Each file consists of several sheets:
 - **Data_GFP**: Contains the maximum fluorescence values for GFP in each well, used to track translation over time.